Skip Navigation

 The Role of the Collaborating Agencies

-Several agencies contribute to instrument content, the frequency of data collection, and sampling operations.
-OSEP and NCSER sponsor special education questionnaires and the collection of more extensive data on children with disabilities and their programs.
-The Economic Research Service of the USDA supports various components including the measurement of children's height and weight, family experiences with food insufficiency, availability of federally sponsored food in the school, and nutrition.
+Several agencies contributed to the development of instrument content, decisions about sampling operations, and decisions about the frequency of data collection.
+OSEP and NCSER sponsored the special education questionnaires and the collection of more extensive data on children with disabilities and their educational programs.
+The ERS of the USDA supported various components including the measurement of children's height and weight, family experiences with food insufficiency, availability of federally sponsored food in the school, and nutrition.
 ACYF funded the verification of children's Head Start participation.